microsoft/vscode-cmake-tools/README.md

 powerful configure+build workflow for CMake-based projects within the Visual Studio Code editor.

-Make you have [this dependency](https://marketplace.visualstudio.com/items?itemName=twxs.cmake) installed before using CMake Tools.
+Make sure you have [this dependency](https://marketplace.visualstudio.com/items?itemName=twxs.cmake) installed before using CMake Tools.

 ## What's New?